 Please note that the filters on the side panel that are available on some pages of the app, are not applied to the KPI data.

 The View panel at the right allows you to turn on/off the display of resource/customer nodes.
 It also allows you to turn on/off arcs between resources and arcs between resources and customers.

 The View panel includes a legend for the resource and customer nodes as well.
 Stocked resources (green) are resources that have the possibility to store inventory, while Non-Stocked locations do not have this possibility.
 So, stock calculations are only done for stocked resources.

 On the left side of the page, you can see the Workflow panel.
 It guides you through the app and allows you to navigate through the pages of the application.
-The Start page is part of phase 1 of the workflow, which consists of loading your configuration and dataset(s), validating this data and getting a high-level overview of the data that you loaded.
+The Start page is part of phase 1 of the workflow, which consists of loading your configuration and dataset(s), validating this data, and getting an overview of/reviewing the data that you’ve loaded.
 When your data is invalid, you will get a dialog message and you will be guided to the Data Validation page for more information on the invalid data.
-Once your data is validated correctly and you’ve seen the high-level overview on the Start page, you can go to the next phase of the app: Phase 2, Create Scenario.
+Once your data is validated correctly and you’ve seen the high-level overview on the Start page, you can review the data in more detail on the Review Master Data page.
+You can also directly go to the next phase of the app: Phase 2, Create Scenario.